General Neck Pain

 Causes of Neck Pain

-A common cause of neck pain is muscle strain or tension resulting from everyday activities, such as bending over a desk for hours, poor posture while watching TV or reading, positioning your computer monitor too high or too low, sleeping in an uncomfortable position, twisting and turning your neck in a jarring manner while exercising, or lifting objects too quickly or with poor posture.
-Accidents or falls can cause severe neck injuries, such as vertebral fractures, whiplash, blood vessel injury, and even paralysis.
+Muscle strain or tension can be caused from everyday activities, such as bending over a desk for hours, poor posture while watching TV or reading, positioning your computer monitor too high or too low, sleeping in an uncomfortable position, twisting and turning your neck in a jarring manner while exercising, or lifting objects too quickly or with poor posture.
+Injury or trauma can result in severe neck injuries, such as vertebral fractures, whiplash, blood vessel injury, and even paralysis.

-More serious causes of neck pain are cervical spondylosis, herniated disc, degenerative disc disease, cervical radiculopathy, small spine fractures caused by osteoporosis, cervical stenosis, or infections such as osteomyelitis, septic discitis, or meningitis.
+More serious causes of neck pain are cervical spondylosis, herniated disk, pinched nerves, degenerative disk disease, cervical radiculopathy, small spine fractures caused by osteoporosis, cervical stenosis, or infections such as osteomyelitis, septic discitis, or meningitis.

 Signs of Neck Pain and Diagnosis